What Is More Effective? Cannabis or Botanical Derived Terpenes

-Each cannabis strain has a unique aroma and flavor that sets it apart and delights its fans.
-Cannabis plants have compounds called terpenes that are responsible for scents and flavors and other benefits.
+Each cannabis strain has a unique aroma and flavor that sets it apart.
+Cannabis flower has compounds called terpenes that are responsible for scents and flavors and other benefits.
 Terpenes may also help potentiate cannabinoids in the body and provide their own specific effects.
 Cannabis genetics determine which terpenes are present on the flower.
-Terpenes are also found in many other kinds of plants.
+Terpenes are also found in most plants, and what give them their individual smell.

 Terpenes can be extracted from cannabis and other plants and then added to tinctures, oils, ointments, beverages, and edibles to provide enhanced benefits.
 However, there is an ongoing debate about the pros and cons of cannabis-derived terpenes vs. plant (botanical) derived terpenes.

-Purists in the cannabis community argue that plant-derived terpenes offer a richer experience.
+Purists in the cannabis community argue that cannabis plant terpenes offer a richer experience.
 Advocates for botanical-derived compounds contend that they are less expensive, unquestionably legal, and can be used to replicate the terpene ratios of most cannabis strains.
 Typically used in products like essential oil, natural terpenes from plants other than cannabis are becoming more popular in the cannabis industry.

 How Terpenes Affect the Body

 Terpenes can include scents that energize, soothe, or simply create a pleasant atmosphere.
 But their impact on the body is not limited to sensory delights.
-The compounds work with other cannabis molecules to produce various beneficial effects.
-(Weedmaps, 2021)
+The compounds work with other cannabis molecules to produce various beneficial effects (1).

 Research shows that terpenes strongly impact the human body.
 They affect the brain’s neurotransmitters and receptors and can even mimic some antidepressants.
-Terpenes provide benefits typically associated with cannabis use, including pain and anxiety relief.
+Specific terpenes provide benefits typically associated with cannabis use, including pain and anxiety relief.

 The Entourage Effect

-Cannabis purists generally feel that the entourage effect is crucial and are likely to believe that the Best Cannabis supplier is one that offers full-spectrum products.
+Cannabis purists generally feel that the entourage effect is crucial and are likely to believe that the best cannabis supplier is one that offers full-spectrum products.
 Full spectrum means that products contain lots of cannabinoids, essential oils, various cannabis plant extracts, terpenes, cannabinol, and other compounds.
 Full-spectrum products tend to match the exact terpene spectrum as what’s present on the plant.

 Terpenes Are Common in the Natural World

 It is no coincidence that the aroma and flavor of cannabis strains often replicate other plants and fruits.
-Terpenes are found in dozens of fruits and vegetables and are responsible for various plants’ unique scents and flavors.
+Cannabis terpenes are found in dozens of fruits and vegetables and are responsible for various plants’ unique scents and flavors.
 It’s also no surprise that many plants produce the same terpenes as those found on cannabis plants.
 (2).
 Research into terpenes is still in the early stages, but there are ongoing studies and evidence of their benefits.

 Common terpenes that are present in cannabis and other plants include: